-In the early days on the web, every new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a mile of open tabs flapping in the wind.
+In the early days on the web, every new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a hundred open tabs flapping in the wind.

 Divarication as a professional strategy

 Do you know about New Zealand’s marvellous divaricating shrubs?
 Instead of growing as a trunk and branches and sub-branches and twigs, they grow by a process of endless splitting.
-There’s no hierarchy, just a mass of twiglets all of equal size, crocheting themselves together into a dense anarchic ball.
-The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa and other ancient ground-dwelling birds.
+There’s no hierarchy, just a mass of twiglets crocheting themselves together into a dense anarchic ball.
+The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa and other ground-dwelling birds.

 Stop cluttering up cyberspace!

-In 2016 I was on the verge of creating yet another new website just to promote and talk about the short video courses that I intended to make.
+In 2016 I was on the verge of creating yet another website just to promote and talk about the short video courses that I intended to make.
 Epiphany!
 A little voice said, “Stop!
-You’re out of control!
-Not another website!
 Surely your WordPress site can accommodate this.
 Just make it work.”
-Little voice was right: the title Write Into Life easily embraces writing and teaching and dealing with old age.

 The dilettante muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see it holistically as a strong structure with a striking, colourful texture.
 Fortunately at this stage of life I’m finding connections, connections, connections everywhere I look.
 I’ll never become a Norfolk pine, but as a mature muehlenbeckia astonii I can prune myself ruthlessly.